-As might be expected a variety of pathophysiological processes are involved depending on the particular cause.
+As might be expected, various pathophysiological processes are involved depending on the particular cause.
 Although loss of somatic C fibres is associated with autonomic deficits, there is now known to be a more selective involvement of fibres in some conditions.
 Somatic and autonomic C fibre involvement is found in diabetic neuropathies.
 The exact mechanism has not been worked out for all conditions and causes.
-However the following have been identified and may be involved:
+However, the following have been identified and may be involved:

 - Autoantibodies.
 For example: